Columbia-Basin-Research-West/failCompare/README.md

 ### Description

-A package for fitting and comparing among failure-time/survival models from the F distribution and vitality families, which facilitates visualizing andranking the performance of the model using the Skalski and Whitlock (2020) GOF measure.
+A package for fitting and comparing among failure-time/survival models from the F distribution and vitality families, which facilitates visualizing and ranking the performance of the model using the Skalski and Whitlock (2020) GOF measure.

 ### Installation